KO443/Splunk-power-user-lab-Projects/Creating Lookups in Splunk/README.md

 Lookups can also be used to pull information from files during searches.

-IN this short lab, i will demostrate how to create look up
+In this short lab, I will demonstrate how to create a lookup using a search query and how to create a static lookup in Splunk.

+TO start we first go to **Settings, Lookups , Lookup table files, **Click** New Look up table file**